Guide

 ETIAS (European Travel Information and Authorisation System) is a pre-travel screening requirement for visa-exempt nationals visiting 30 European countries.
 Like the US ESTA or Canada's eTA, it requires eligible travellers to apply online and receive authorisation before beginning their journey — not a visa, but a mandatory pre-travel check.

 Current status (as of May 2026): ETIAS is not yet operational.
 The European Commission confirms ETIAS will start operations in the last quarter of 2026.
-No applications are being accepted at this point.
 See the official ETIAS page for launch updates.

-So what for nomads: If you hold a US, UK, Canadian, Australian, or other visa-exempt passport, you will need ETIAS authorisation before entering the Schengen Area once the system launches (expected last quarter of 2026).
-ETIAS does not change your 90/180 day budget — it is a separate pre-travel check, not an extension of allowed stay.
+So what for nomads: ETIAS does not change your 90/180 day budget — it is a separate pre-travel check, not an extension of allowed stay.
+If you hold a US, UK, Canadian, Australian, or other visa-exempt passport, you will need ETIAS authorisation before entering the Schengen Area once the system launches (expected Q4 2026).

-Every factual claim on this page is sourced from official EU government websites.
-All sources were verified on 2026-05-04.
+Every factual claim is sourced from official EU government websites.
+All sources verified May 4, 2026.

-If a fact on this page no longer matches its source, please contact us — we maintain a 48-hour SLA on rules-accuracy corrections.
+If a fact no longer matches its source, contact us — we maintain a 48-hour SLA on rules-accuracy corrections.